District 9: Criticism about representation of Nigerians

 Nigeria's Information Minister Dora Akunyili asked movie cinemas around the country to either ban the film or edit out specific references to the country because of the film's negative depiction of the Nigerian characters as criminals and cannibals.
 Letters of complaint were sent to the producer and distributor of the film demanding an apology.
-She also said the gang leader Obesandjo is almost identical in spelling and pronunciation to the surname of former president Olusegun Obasanjo.
+She also said the gang leader Obasanjo is almost identical in spelling and pronunciation to the surname of former president Olusegun Obasanjo.
 The film was later banned in Nigeria; the Nigerian Film and Video Censors Board was asked to prevent cinemas from showing the film and also to confiscate it.

-Hakeem Kae-Kazim, a Nigerian-born British actor, also criticised the portrayal of Nigerians in the film, telling the Beeld (an Afrikaans-language daily newspaper): "Africa is a beautiful place and the problems it does have can not be shown by such a small group of people."
+Hakeem Kae-Kazim, a Nigerian-born British actor, also criticised the portrayal of Nigerians in the film and was concerned it would reinforce negative stereotypes.

-However, the Malawian actor Eugene Khumbanyiwa, who played Obesandjo, has stated that the Nigerians in the cast of District 9 were not perturbed by the portrayal of Nigerians in the film, and that the film should not be taken literally: "It's a story, you know.
+However, the Malawian actor Eugene Khumbanyiwa, who played Obasanjo, has stated that the Nigerians in the cast of District 9 were not perturbed by the portrayal of Nigerians in the film, and that the film should not be taken literally: "It's a story, you know.
 It's not like Nigerians do eat aliens.
 Aliens don't even exist in the first place."

 Teju Cole, a Nigerian-American writer, has commented that the "one-dimensionality of the Nigerian characters is striking," even when taking into account that District 9 is meant to be a fable.
 He suggests two possible explanations for Blomkamp's narrative choice: first, that it is meant to reflect anti-foreigner sentiment within South Africa, or second, that it simply represents an oversight on Blomkamp's part.

 In 2013, the film was one of several discussed by David Sirota in Salon.com in an article concerning white savior narratives in film.

-Alexandra Heller-Nicholas discusses Wikus's self-identity in District 9 as problematic due to him being a white man and the hero of the film.
-Nicholas argues that a white saviour "disempowers the film's allegory to apartheid that comments on the corruption of the South African government" as well as the discrimination black South Africans dealt with during and post-apartheid.
-Making Wikus the "white savior" backtracks from the main message of District 9 which is to show the audience the detrimental effects "of colonialism brought by the Western world".
-Another point Nicholas makes is that District 9 is a "stereotypical White Saviour film".
-She states that the plot is about a white man working for the government, who has roots "in South Africa's apartheid culture", involuntarily joining the "victims of apartheid".
-In this case, instead of black people, it's Prawns.